-Finally the user should press the Save Data button in order to save the files in INVERT folder.The files are saved as text files (4 columns, Time in sec, NS, EW, Z in m/sec), one per a station, always containing just 8192 points of the appropriately resampled data.
+Finally the user should press the Save Data button in order to save the files in INVERT folder.
+The files are saved as text files (4 columns, Time in sec, NS, EW, Z in m/sec), one per a station, always containing just 8192 points of the appropriately resampled data.
 The GUI automatically creates the proper filename for the corrected resampled data, which for station LTK would be LTKraw.dat.
-This filename must not be changed by the user.
+This filename must not be changed by the user since it will be used in the inversion step.